Polysubstance Addiction: Definition, Causes, Signs, Effects, And Treatment Methods.

 Cognitive behavioral therapies

 Cognitive behavioral therapy is a form of therapeutic intervention where a therapist helps relieve the symptoms.
 Mental health experts hold sessions with the patients and address the root causes of addiction.
-The sessions can last up to several weeks or months, based on the severity of the condition.
+The CBT sessions last up to several weeks or months, based on the severity of the condition.

 Medication

-Long-term rehabilitation programs (in-patient/ out-patient)
+Long-term rehabilitation programs (inpatient/outpatient)

 Rehabilitation programs are designed to distract individuals from substance abuse.
 They are redirected towards other daily life activities and hobbies with medications and special care.
-Rehabilitation can be in a specific facility or personalized for the patient at their home.
+Rehabilitation in a specific facility or personalized for the patient at their home.
 Rehabilitation takes 2 to 3 months before recovery happens.

 Support groups